 1255 Cambridge St.

-Next door to the ice cream shop, you’ll find Christina’s Spice and Specialty Store, which carries exotic flavors from around the world, just down the block from Christina’s Homemade Ice Cream.
+You’ll find this place, which carries exotic flavors from around the world, just down the block from Christina’s Homemade Ice Cream.
 A whiff of the more than 250 spices and seasonings will bring out the inner chef in even the most reluctant cook.
 Walls are lined with exotic seasonings, including grains of paradise, black cardamom, and rare Galangal spices.
-Be sure to check out the dried chilies, including the ají amarillo from Peru and the Indian ghost chili—reputedly the hottest chili in the world.
-The prices are reasonable and the staff is knowledgeable.
+Check out the dried chilies, including the ají amarillo from Peru and the Indian ghost chili—reputedly the hottest chili in the world.
+The prices are reasonable and the staff extremely knowledgeable.

 1281 Cambridge St.

 With over 150 beers and a full bar that would have satisfied even the legendary writer (and drinker) Charles Bukowski, Bukowski Tavern boasts brews so obscure they aren’t even pronounceable.
 Local craft beers are well represented also.
-A modest menu with staples like sandwiches and fries, as well as a surprisingly good chili dog and a chunky peanut butter burger or the cauliflower burger) tries to hold its own against the impressive beer list.
-The front opens onto the sidewalk in good weather, combining bar and street to form a nice ambiance.
+A modest menu with staples like sandwiches and fries, a surprisingly good chili dog, and an unusual array of burgers (chunky peanut butter burger or the cauliflower burger) tries to hold its own against the impressive beer list.
+The front opens onto the sidewalk in good weather, combining bar and street for a nice ambience.
 Note: credit cards are not accepted, but there is an ATM in the back, past the murals of Bukowski and near a wheel you can spin to choose your next beer if you’re too overwhelmed to make the choice yourself.
 The tavern is 21+ only.

 If you’re partial to Asian cuisine, try Ginger Exchange, which features Japanese, Thai, Korean, and Vietnamese food.
-Specializing in sushi and vegetarian, the restaurant offers healthy food at a reasonable price.
-It also has happy hours Monday through Saturday, offering discounted bar food and cheap drafts.
-Don’t feel like going out?
-Ginger Exchange delivers as well.
+Specializing in sushi and vegetarian fare, it offers healthy food at a reasonable price and has daily happy hour specials, with discounted bar food and cheap drafts, and nightly specials, such as WOW Wing Wednesdays (75 cent wings).

 1334 Cambridge St.

-This Inman Square institution is always crowded, so expect to wait.
+This Inman Square institution is always crowded.
 Once you taste the food, you’ll know why.
-S & S is the closest thing to a New York–style deli anywhere around Boston.
-In 1919, Ma Edelstein welcomed the first customers to her Cambridge deli by encouraging them to “es and es”—a Yiddish phrase for “eat and eat.”
-Her words inspired the name for what became the S & S Restaurant and Deli, now much expanded.
+S&S is the closest thing to a New York–style deli around Boston.
+In 1919, Ma Edelstein welcomed the first customers to her Cambridge deli by encouraging them to “es and es”—a Yiddish phrase for “eat and eat,” inspiring the name for what became the S&S, now much expanded.
 Someone from the family still shows up every day to run the bustling eatery.
-The menu includes traditional dishes, from the house-favorite Reuben, piled with extra-lean corned beef and served on marble rye, to a thick New York–style potato knish and hearty matzo-ball soup.
-Take-out and catering are also available.
+The menu includes traditional dishes, from the house-favorite Reuben, piled with extra-lean corned beef and served on marble rye, to a thick New York–style potato knish and hearty matzo ball soup.
+Takeout and catering are also available.

 The Lily Pad